 Here are ten reasons why you should buy our Japanese made LSV.

-- Our LSV/MSV(s) are not affected by cold or hot weather.
-Battery driven vehicle performance suffers when it is cold or hot.
-The batteries have a tendency to fail in the cold and have mediocre performance in hot weather.
+- 6. Our LSV/MSV(s) are not affected by cold or hot weather.
+Battery driven vehicle performance decreases when it is cold or hot.
+Batteries have a tendency to fail in the cold and have mediocre performance in hot weather.
 (Oh yeah, you also have to keep the electric utility vehicle in a heated garage because they do not come with heaters strong enough to melt ice or snow.
-How “green” is that?)

-- Most importantly, we can buy parts for vehicles that were made in Japan as long as 30 years ago.
-I can tell you that you will be hard pressed to find parts for non Japanese-made products even two years after they are made.
+- 10. Most importantly, we can buy parts for vehicles that were made in Japan as long as 30 years ago.
+I can tell you that you will be hard pressed to find parts for non-Japanese-made products even two years after they are made.
 Call us and we will tell you who makes your truck if you are not sure.

 Where can I go with a LSV/MSV?